marcozanotti/website/content/teachings.md

 - [Syllabus](https://marcozanotti.github.io/rcoding-course/general-infos/rcod_syllabus.html)

-## R for Business - Advanced
+## Business Consulting

-I train professionals (both business and academics) on **R in production**, relative to the best practices of software development using R (profiling, versioning, testing, documenting, packaging and CI/CD).
+I offer **consultancy and training** about forecasting, machine learning, and the development of business specific statistical models.

+I helped several companies, like Luxottica, Mediaworld, and Blue Panorama Airlines, to improve their forecasting processes and tools.
+I also helped companies to train their employees on how to use R and Python for data analysis and forecasting.
-The highly intensive training allows companies to help their specialists in the process of becoming **R Developers** and not just simple R users.
+The highly intensive training allows companies to help their specialists in the process of becoming proficient forecasters and forecasting model developers.

 For more details, email me at zanottimarco17@gmail.com.